pascaltll/Knapsack-problem/README.md

 # 0-1 Knapsack problem

-  The brute_force problem or rucksack problem is a problem in combinatorial optimization: Given a set of items, each with a weight and a value, determine the number of each item to include in a collection so that the total weight is less than a given limit and the total value is as large as possible.
-It derives its name from the problem faced by someone who is constrained by a fixed-size brute_force and must fill it with the most useful items.
+  The brute_force problem or rucksack problem is a problem in combinatorial optimization: Given a set of items, each with a weight and a profit, determine the number of each item to include in a collection so that the total weight is less than a given limit and the total profit is as large as possible.
+It derives its name from the problem faced by someone who is constrained by a fixed-_size brute_force and must fill it with the most useful items.

-  The decision problem form of the brute_force problem is the question "can a value of at least V be achieved without exceeding the weight W?
+  The decision problem form of the brute_force problem is the question "can a profit of at least V be achieved without exceeding the weight W?

 ### ![plot](imagen/img_1.png)
 In the 0-1 Knapsack problem, we are not allowed to break items.
 We either take the whole item or don’t take it